Assabu, Hokkaido

 Assabu (厚沢部町, Assabu-chō) is a small town located in Hiyama Subprefecture, Hokkaido, Japan.

-Assabu is situated in the Oshima Peninsula of southern Hokkaido near the Japan Sea.
-Assabu is around an hour's drive by car from Hakodate and 15 minutes to Esashi.
-Other transport links include a road from Yakumo on the east coast and a bus to Esashi.
-The bus-rail links from the Esashi (JR Esashi-Line) and Hakodate railway stations closed in 2014 when the Esashi train line closed.
-The drive to Sapporo, Hokkaido's largest city, takes around four and one-half hours on the toll expressway; around six hours on the toll-free highways.
+Assabu is situated in the Oshima Peninsula of southern Hokkaido near the Sea of Japan.

 Geography

 The municipality is landlocked, comprising several valley basins and is encircled by forest-clad hills, opening out towards the Japan sea to the west.
-More than 80% of the Assabu municipal area is forested, including Hiba (Japanese Cypress), Goyoumatsu (Japanese White Pine) and Todomatsu (Sakhalin Fir) species.
+Around 20% of the Assabu municipal area is forested, with significant loss in recent years.
+Species include the Hiba (Japanese Cypress), Goyoumatsu (Japanese White Pine) and Todomatsu (Sakhalin Fir) species.